 Tommy Kha is a photographer and artist based in New York City and his hometown, Memphis, Tennessee.
-He is a recipient of the Jessie and Dolph Smith Emeritus Award and formerly an artist-in-residence at the Center for Photography at Woodstock, and most recently, a resident at Light Work.
+He is a recipient of the Jessie and Dolph Smith Emeritus Award, and a former artist-in-residence through the Center for Photography at Woodstock, and most recently, a resident at Light Work.